Check if your child is eligible for free school transport

 Your child is eligible if they are of compulsory school age, go to their nearest suitable school and one of the following applies:

-• they are under 8 and the school is more than two miles away
+• they are aged 8 and under and the school is more than 2 miles away

-• they are 8 or over and the school is more than three miles away
+• they are aged 8 and over and the school is more than 3 miles away

 • they wouldn’t be able to walk there safely, even if accompanied by a parent or guardian